2.11. New Features in Python#

 The walrus operator (:=

-Assign a meaningful name to an expression
+Giving a meaningful name to a complex expression for better readability.

 from math import pi